Skip to main content

 Class IIIABasement400003.0100000Not permittedNot permittedNot permitted

-Class of LiquidStorage LevelMaximum Height, mMaximum Quantity per Individual Storage Area or per Fire Compartment, L
+Class of LiquidStorage LevelMaximum Storage Height, mMaximum Quantity per Individual Storage Area and per Fire Compartment, L

 Class IABasementNot permittedNot permitted